Picolab/Manifold/README.md

 npm install
 npm start
 ```

+To learn how to contribute, follow the tutorials fount in the [PicoLabs documentation.](https://picolabs.atlassian.net/wiki/spaces/docs/pages/360579073/Manifold)

 ## Users
 manifold app is used for managing your Internet of Things Pico device shadows....
 To learn more about picos, check out [PicoLabs website](http://picolabs.io)

-## Developers
-To learn how to contribute, follow the tutorials fount in the [PicoLabs documentation.](https://picolabs.atlassian.net/wiki/spaces/docs/pages/360579073/Manifold)

 ## Note
 This application is currently under heavy development.
 If you want to contribute to this project, please feel free to issue a pull request.